 A user profile consists of the cumulative characteristics of your target audience.
-For example, it takes age, marital status, income, and place of residence into account.
+In the profile, you can combine different conditions, such as user interests, income level, family status, and visits to specified locations.
 By serving ads based on characteristics, you can avoid spending your ad budget on non-targeted impressions.

 During the ad-selection process, characteristics entered in the profile work concurrently (using the “AND” operator).
 The more characteristics you add to a profile, the lower your audience coverage.